Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-What takes more effort to do, great things or commanding them?
-Commanding them.
-Or, as Friedrich Nietzsche said, “To do great things is difficult; but to command great things is more difficult.”
-This emphasizes the challenge of leading, rather than being led, and the importance of taking initiative and demonstrating strong leadership.
-This quote is important to me, as a personal trainer and self-help guru, because inspiring others to reach their potential requires a great deal of guidance, determination and hard work.
+Can you lead without compromise?
+Yes.
+Or, as Woodrow Wilson said, "Leadership does not always wear the harness of compromise."
+Leadership is about making decisions and standing by them, and that often means not compromising.
+Compromise is sometimes necessary, but not always.
+This quote helps to remind us that when it comes to our decisions, we should be brave and decisive, and not be afraid to stand by our convictions.
+In our daily lives, this quote is important as it shows us that we must have the courage to make our own decisions and not be scared of the consequences.

 <!-- </quote> -->